Dangerous Goods by Air Freight to Turkey

 How long does delivery to Turkey take?

 The flight time from Schiphol to Turkey is approximately 3.5 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

 Can Aircargo.nl pick up Dangerous Goods from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Dangerous Goods exporting to Turkey?
+Dangerous Goods shipping to Turkey?